Evengard/wp-oauth-client/readme.txt

 === OAuth Single Sign On - SSO (OAuth client) ===
 Contributors: cyberlord92,oauth
-Tags: oauth, oauth client, wordpress sso, single sign on, sso Requires at least: 3.0.1
+Tags: oauth, oauth client, wordpress sso, single sign on, sso, WordPress Single Sign On Requires at least: 3.0.1
-Tested up to: 5.2
+Tested up to: 5.2.1
-Stable tag: 6.10.5
+Stable tag: 6.10.6
 License: GPLv2 or later
 License URI: http://miniorange.com/usecases/miniOrange_User_Agreement.pdf

-OAuth Login plugin allows Single Sign-On with Azure AD, AWS Cognito, Invision Community, slack, discord custom OAuth 2.0 and OpenID Connect (OIDC) servers.
+OAuth Login plugin allows Single Sign-On with Azure AD, AWS Cognito, Slack, Discord, Keycloak, WHMCS, Gluu Server, custom OAuth 2.0 and OpenID Connect (OIDC) servers.

 == Description ==

-OAuth Login plugin allows login (Single Sign On) with your Azure AD, AWS Cognito, Invision Community, slack, discord or other custom OAuth 2.0 providers.
+This plugin allows login (Single Sign On) with your Azure AD, AWS Cognito, Invision Community, slack, discord or other custom OAuth 2.0 providers.
 OAuth Client plugin works with any Identity provider that conforms to the OAuth 2.0 and OpenID Connect (OIDC) 1.0 standard.

 = FREE VERSION FEATURES =

-*	OAuth Login supports single sign-on / SSO with any 3rd party OAuth server or custom OAuth server.
+*	OAuth Login supports single sign-on / SSO with any 3rd party OAuth /OpenID Connect server or custom OAuth /OpenID Connect server.
+*   Auto Create Users : After SSO, new user automatically gets created in WordPress
+*	Account Linking : After user SSO to WordPress, if user already exists in WordPress, then his profile gets updated
 *	Attribute Mapping : OAuth Login supports basic Attribute Mapping feature to map WordPress user profile attributes like email and first name.
 Manage username & email with data provided
+*	Login Widget : Use Widgets to easily integrate the login link with your WordPress site
-*	OAuth Provider Support : OAuth Login supports only one OAuth Provider.
-(ENTERPRISE : Supports Multiple OAuth Provider)
+*	OAuth / OpenID Connect Provider Support : OAuth Login supports only one OAuth / OpenID Connect Provider.
 *	Redirect URL after Login : OAuth Login Automatically Redirects user after successful login.
-Note: Does not include custom redirect URL
-*	Display Options : OAuth Login Provides Display Option for both Login form and Registration form
 *	Logging :  If you run into issues OAuth Login can be helpful to enable debug logging

 = STANDARD VERSION FEATURES =

-*	All the Free Version Features
+*	All the FREE Version Features included.
 *	Optionally Auto Register Users : OAuth Login does automatic user registration after login if the user is not already registered with your site
 *	Attribute Mapping : OAuth Login provides custom Attribute Mapping feature to map WordPress user profile attributes like username, firstname, lastname, email and profile picture.
 Manage username & email with data provided
-*	Login Widget : Use Widgets to easily integrate the login link with your WordPress site
 *	Support for Shortcode : Use shortcode to place OAuth login button anywhere in your Theme or Plugin
 *	Customize Login Buttons / Icons / Text : Wide range of OAuth login Buttons/Icons and it allows you to customize Text shadow
 *	Custom Redirect URL after Login : OAuth Login provides Auto Redirection and this is useful if you wanted to globally  protect your whole site